llnl/ContinuationSolvers/README.md

-# HomotopySolver
+# ContinuationSolvers

 ***

-## HomotopySolver
+## ContinuationSolvers
-This repository contains two homotopy solvers.
+This repository contains two continuation solvers.
 First is for constrained optimization via the interior-point method, the second is a mixed nonlinear complementarity problem solver.

 ## Description
 With this project one can solve nonlinear complementarity problems as defined by a GeneralNLMCProblem (see problems/NLMCProblems.hpp).
-One can also solve constrained optimization problems by the interior-point method as defined by a ParGeneralOptProblem (see problems/OptProblems.hpp).
+One can also solve constrained optimization problems by the interior-point method as defined by a GeneralOptProblem (see problems/OptProblems.hpp).

 ## Installation
 1. Install [mfem](https://mfem.org/).